About Middlesex Habitat

 Through volunteer labor and tax-deductible donations of money and materials, Habitat builds and rehabilitates simple, decent houses with the help of the homeowner (partner) families.
 Habitat houses are sold to partner families at no profit, financed with affordable, no-interest loans.
 The homeowner’s monthly mortgage payments are used to build more houses.

 We also operate a ReStore in Cromwell, CT.
-The ReStore is a nonprofit home improvement and donation center that sells quality new and used furniture, appliances, home accessories, and building materials to the public at low cost.
-We are protecting the environment by keeping furniture and other items out of landfills.
-All of the proceeds are then used to build homes.
+The ReStore is a nonprofit home improvement store and donation center that sells quality new and used furniture, appliances, home accessories, and building materials to the public at low cost.
+We are protecting the environment by keeping furniture and other items out of landfills and using the proceeds to build homes.